LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Abstract

 \section{Abstract}

 To assist with everyday human activities, robots must solve complex long-horizon tasks and generalize to new settings.
-Recent deep reinforcement learning (RL) methods show promises in fully autonomous learning, but they struggle to reach long-term goals in large environments.
+Recent deep reinforcement learning (RL) methods show promise in fully autonomous learning, but they struggle to reach long-term goals in large environments.
 On the other hand, Task and Motion Planning (TAMP) approaches excel at solving and generalizing across long-horizon tasks, thanks to their powerful state and action abstractions.
 But they assume predefined skill sets, which limits their real-world applications.
 In this work, we combine the benefits of these two paradigms and propose an integrated task planning and skill learning framework named LEAGUE (\underline{Le}arning and \underline{A}bstraction with \underline{Gu}idanc\underline{e}).
-LEAGUE leverages symbolic interface of a task planner to guide RL-based skill learning and creates abstract state space to enable skill reuse.
+LEAGUE leverages the symbolic interface of a task planner to guide RL-based skill learning and creates abstract state space to enable skill reuse.
 More importantly, LEAGUE learns manipulation skills \emph{in-situ} of the task planning system, continuously growing its capability and the set of tasks that it can solve.
-We demonstrate LEAGUE on three challenging simulated task domains and show that LEAGUE outperforms baselines by a large margin, and that the learned skills can be reused to accelerate learning in new tasks and domains.
-Additional resource is available at~\url{https://bit.ly/3eUOx4N}.
+We evaluate LEAGUE on four challenging simulated task domains and show that LEAGUE outperforms baselines by large margins.
+We also show that the learned skills can be reused to accelerate learning in new tasks domains and transfer to a physical robot platform.